 | Lots of fertile farmland backed by hills |

-The stretch along this very minor road lasts for some time - and indeed it is about an hour's walking to get from Danby to Lealhom along this ridge, but the views keep coming throughout the whole section along this ridge.
+The stretch along this very minor road lasts for some time - and indeed it is about an hour's walking to get from Danby to Lealhom along this ridge - but the views keep coming throughout this whole section.

 |